pymc-devs/pymc-examples/examples/howto/hypothesis_testing.myst.md

 However, in real-world scenarios—such as policy-making, resource allocation, or medical decision-making—practitioners often must choose a single course of action.
 In such cases, translating the posterior into a decision rule or threshold is necessary.
 The key is to do so transparently and thoughtfully, ideally incorporating utilities, costs, and the full breadth of uncertainty in the decision process.
 :::

 +++

+### Parameter estimation vs model comparison

+The Bayesian evaluation of null values can proceed in two distinct ways (see {cite:t}`kruschke2011bayesian`):

+#### Parameter estimation
+The parameter estimation approach considers a model where the parameter is allowed to vary (which includes the null value).
+We then compute the posterior distribution of this value and come up with some kind of decision rule which determines if we accept or reject the null value.

+#### Model comparison
+Two competing models are considered.
+The first model assumes that the null value is true, or fixed, and the second model allows a range of values.
+The models are compared to see which is more supported by the data.
+An example would be in assessing if a coin is fair (null hypothesis) or biased (alternative hypothesis) - we would set up a model where the coin has a fixed probability of heads (0.5) and another model where the probability of heads is a free parameter.
+Readers are referred to the PyMC examples focussing on {ref}`pymc:model_comparison` for more details.

++++